 Location & Hours

-OUT for Safe Schools (OFSS) is a comprehensive anti-bullying training program designed to equip teachers, administrators and school staff to be visible LGBTQIA+ allies.
+Oot for Safe Schools (OFSS) is a program of the Los Angeles LGBT Center and a comprehensive anti-bullying training program designed to equip teachers, administrators and school staff to be visible LGBTQIA+ allies.
 Educators and school staff that have completed the training are given OFSS rainbow badges and lanyards.
 This visibly signifies their willingness to talk about LGBTQIA+ issues and concerns and provide support where needed.
 With these badges, staff members become mobile “safe spaces” and reach students beyond the classroom, throughout the school day.

 According to research from GLSEN, LGBTQIA+ students in Texas face high rates of bullying and harassment on campus.